Duke University West Campus: Selective Living Groups

-Duke consists of several undergraduate "Selective Living Groups," which operate as an alternative to the Duke House Model and Greek Life.
+Duke consists of several undergraduate "Selective Living Groups" (SLGs), which operate as an alternative to Greek Life.
 Each selective group has a specific theme, and is open to students who meet certain criteria.

-Greek Organization Living Sections
+As of 2023, the options for Duke SLGs include Wayne Manor, Brownstone, Maxwell, The Cube, LangDorm, Round Table, Mundi, and JAM!.

-Duke provides housing accommodations to Greek Organizations (both Fraternities and Sororities) which meet university criteria, known commonly as "House Sections."
-The Greek Organizations are not clustered on one quad, for example Duke's Sigma Alpha Epsilon (ΣΑΕ) has its section in Craven House Y whereas Duke's Sigma Nu (ΣΝ) fraternity has its section in university annex housing.
-No Greek Organizations have housing on Duke's East Campus.
+Greek organizations and SLGs do not have housing sections as of 2020.

 Transportation

 The overall shape of Duke University in Durham is bar-bell shaped, with two ends of West Campus and East Campus.
 Duke provides regular transportation services to connect students between the two campuses (known commonly as the "C1").